dovydasvg/tailwind-porfolio-Dovydas-Van-Gucht/content/_index.md

 # What do I know?

-Besides various lifehacks, I've got some sellable knowledge/skills and here they are.
+Besides various lifehacks, I've got some sellable knowledge/skills - here they are.

 ## Full-Stack Development